XenitAB/xenitab.github.io/docs/blog/12factor.md

 The factor should thus be updated to mandate that an app should be "observable", meaning that it should volunteer information on its performance and behavior.
 We normally break this down into logging, metrics, tracing and audit trails.
 The relative merit of these differ greatly between apps, but all apps should have an observability strategy.
 Often, the need changes as an app evolve: early in the lifecycle, logging may dominate, but as usage grows, focus shifts to metrics.
 The apps in a service are considered as a unit and typically provide different observability needs.

-Indicators:

-- exec:ing into containers when debugging
-- extensive printf debugging
-- frequent "we applied an update, but it didn't help."

 ## Factor XII: Admin processes

 > One-off admin processes should be run in an identical environment as the regular long-running processes of the app.
 They run against a release, using the same codebase and config as any process run against that release.